thanosballo/thanosballo/README.md

 - 👋 Hi, I’m @thanosballo
 - 👀 I’m a Junior Frontend Developer!
-- 🌱 I’m currently learning React1
+- 🌱 I’m currently learning React!
-- 💞️ I’m looking to collaborate on anything that comes up from an awesome idea , to help with mockups and webpages .
+- 💞️ I’m looking to collaborate on anything that comes up from an awesome idea, to help with mockups and webpages.
 - 📫 Reach me on linkedin: [thanosbalogiannis](https://www.linkedin.com/in/thanos-balogiannis/)

 <!---